 Today’s software applications have a lot of concurrent tasks that are distributed over multiple threads, processes, processors and PCs.
 This article introduces a visual modeling technique to describe and specify the application’s execution architecture.
 Within Philips Healthcare the Unified Execution Diagram has proven to be very useful for designing and documenting the execution architecture.

 In this article, author discusses Architectural Refactoring (AR) techniques to improve the quality attributes without changing the system's scope and functionality.
 He also provides a TaskCentric Template and Architectural Refactoring Catalog.

-In this article, authors present an empirical study based on a survey about the software architecture practices for managing non-functional requirements (NFRs) and decision making in software development process.
-They also discuss about how these requirements are elicited, documented, and validated at different organizations.
+In this article, authors present an empirical study about the software architecture practices for managing non-functional requirements and decision making in software development processes.
+2

 Interview: Software Systems Architecture: Working With Stakeholders Using Viewpoints and Perspectives

 InfoQ spoke to the authors of Software Systems Architecture on a couple of new topics, the System Context viewpoint and Agile, which have been added to the second edition.
 1

 InfoQ spoke with Paulo Merson, co-author of Documenting Software Architectures: Views and Beyond book, on software architecture documentation and how it can help the design of software applications.

 Just Enough Software Architecture book, by author George Fairbanks, focuses on a risk-driven approach to software architecture development.
 InfoQ spoke with George about the book and his thesis.
 6